 As part of HortSci Grows, a day celebrating where Horticultural Science has been and where we’re going, we’re hosting a poster competition.

 Who can enter?

 Undergraduate Students: You must be a current undergraduate at the University of Minnesota and a lead author of the poster being submitted.
 Group posters are allowed, but the prize will be split among eligible creators.

 Graduate Students: You must be current U of M graduate student advised by a faculty member in the Department of Horticultural Science and primary author of the poster being submitted.

 You are strongly encouraged to use an already-created poster for this competition.
 The poster must be related to horticultural science and must have been created during the 2017-18 school year or the summer of 2017, as part of a HORT course or with advisement from a faculty or staff member in the department (ex: poster created for UROP, conference, internship, etc).

 - Undergraduates — $1,000*

 - *First place prize is sponsored by the Soil and Sunshine Garden Club.
-Winner(s) must present their work at the Garden Club meeting on April 10, 2017.
+Winner(s) must present their work at the Garden Club meeting in May.